William Mark (academic): Career

 Mark was a co-founder of the company Savoir, which developed software tools for flexible manufacturing.
 Mark then worked at Lockheed Martin's Palo Alto Research Labs.
 He later headed the System Technology Group at National Semiconductor, which focused on design and implementation of silicon-based systems, until 1998.

 Mark joined SRI International in 1998.
 He was a principal investigator of the CALO project that eventually led to the development of Siri and related technologies.

 Awards and memberships

 Mark has served on DARPA's Information, Science and Technology Committee and the editorial board of IEEE Computer.

 Mark is a member of the Association for the Advancement of Artificial Intelligence, the Association for Computing Machinery, the Association for Computational Linguistics and the American Institute of Aeronautics and Astronautics.
 He was a member of the Industrial Advisory Board of the University of California, Berkeley's Electrical Engineering and Computer Sciences Department; and is currently a member of the Industrial Advisory Board of the Team for Research in Ubiquitous Secure Technology.

+Mark was a member of the National Security Commission on Artificial Intelligence (NSCAI) that was established in 2018 and issued its final report in March 2021.